 Final Thoughts On “My Car Heater Is Not Working”

-The good news is that if you have a newer car, problems with the heating system are rare.
-Engineering and modern technology have eliminated many of the trouble spots that plagued vehicles from earlier eras.
-If your car is from the 20th century, then stay alert for the warning signs.
-Regardless of your car’s year, the most important thing you can do to avoid heating issues is to keep a well-maintained cooling system.
+The good news is that problems with the heating system are rare if you have a newer car.
+Engineering and modern technology have eliminated many trouble spots that plagued vehicles from earlier eras.
+Stay alert for the warning signs if your car is from the 20th century.
+Regardless of your car’s year, keeping a well-maintained cooling system is the most important thing you can do to avoid heating issues.